!Notylia barkeri Lindley 1838

 Flower Size 1/4" [.8 cm]

-A nice epiphytic, miniature plant found on trees and shrubs in dense, humid forests as well as swamps and coffee ranches, that occurs at altitudes below 1600 meters from Southern Mexico south through Central America with clustered, ellipsoid, compressed pseudobulbs that are basally enveloped by non-foliaceous, scarious sheaths and carrying asingle, apical, coriaceous, erect or spreading, oblong-ligulate to broadly elliptic, obliquely tridentate at the rounded or subacute apically leaf that blooms, on an axillary, pendulous, racemose or rarely paniculate, to 12" [30 cm] long, laxly many flowered inflorescence with scarious bracts, in the spring with slightly fragrant flowers and does well mounted on wood or tree fern .
-It requires warm to cool conditions, partial shade and should have even year-round humid conditions.
-There has been talk of splitting this species into two distinct species [Notylia trisepal and Notylia tridachne] on the basis of the lateral sepals being free [as in the case of Notylia trisepala] or being joined [as in the case of Notylia tridachne].
+Found from southern Mexico, Guatemala, Belize and Honduras on trees and shrubs in dense, humid forests as well as swamps and coffee ranches at altitudes below 1600 meters as a miniature sized, hot to cool growing epiphyte with clustered, ellipsoid, compressed pseudobulbs that are basally enveloped by non-foliaceous, scarious sheaths and carrying a single, apical, coriaceous, erect or spreading, oblong-ligulate to broadly elliptic, obliquely tridentate at the rounded or subacute apically leaf that blooms in the spring on an axillary, pendulous, racemose or rarely paniculate, to 12" [30 cm] long, laxly many flowered inflorescence with scarious bracts carrying slightly fragrant flowers and does well mounted on wood or tree fern.

 --------------------------------------------------------------------------------------------------------------------------